robnix74/covid-19-dashboard/README.md

 The terms used for the analysis done here are given below:

-1. Event: Getting infected by the Covid-19 virus.
+**1. Event:** Getting infected by the Covid-19 virus.
-2. Censorship: Patients who recover from or pass away due to the disease are considered to be censored.
+**2. Censorship:** Patients who recover from or pass away due to the disease are considered to be censored.
-3. Survival Function: Probability of getting affected by the Covid-19 virus.
+**3. Survival Function:** Probability of getting affected by the Covid-19 virus.

 There is a _Note_ button in the dashboard which explains the same.